Ralim/IronOS/Documentation/GettingStarted.md

 Note that this may be drawn mirrored depending on the orientation of your screen.

 The soldering iron symbol on the screen will appear near the tip.
-This is here to indicate that pressing the button closest to the front of the soldering iron will enter soldering mode.
+This is here to indicate that pressing the button closest to the front of the iron will enter soldering mode.

 And naturally, the spanner like icon represents that pressing the button near the rear of the soldering iron will enter the settings menu.